 - Folk songs

 - Fancy-dress competitions

-- Organising camps, such as first aid camps and cleanliness weeks
+- Organizing camps, such as first aid camps and cleanliness weeks

 - A celebration of the special day